Things to Know About Home Inspections

 What to Expect to Pay

 A home inspection is negotiable between the buyer and seller.
-If you are in a buyer’s market, a motivated seller may be happy to acquiesce.
-In any event, after making a few phone calls, a buyer will realize that costs for inspections will vary.
+A motivated seller may be happy to acquiesce if you are in a buyer’s market.
+After making a few phone calls, a buyer will realize that inspection costs will vary.
 According to experts, a complete and thorough inspection will take approximately 2-3 hours.

-Factors that determine the overall cost will include square footage, location, and age of the dwelling.
-The individual paying for the inspection will need to pay at the time it is performed.
+Factors determining the overall cost include square footage, location, and dwelling age.
+The individual paying for the inspection must pay when it is performed.

 We scoured the internet looking for anyone who would publish fees.
-This inspection company lays out the cost based upon square footage.
+This inspection company lays out the cost based on square footage.

 Here are some of their estimates: